 Author of Owning It All, Hole in the Sky

 Ursula Le Guin and Roger Dorband have created a book of startling beauty.
 Le Guin’s poems capture the melancholy beauty of Harney County, while Dorband’s photographs illuminate the surprising grace of the landscape.
 Together, they are a joy.
+Out Here helps us see the desert with new eyes.

 Nancy Langston, environmental historian